 I do have other cedar garlands throughout my house, but they are much more skimpy and I spent a lot less.
 While I can’t link the garland I found at Marshall’s, I did find a similar one here if you’re interested!

-In the meantime, I love to use real cedar branches that I clip for free and tuck them all over my home.
+In the meantime, I love to use real cedar branches that I clip for free and tuck them all over my home, in vases or on a shelf with velvet fabric ribbons.
 You may have noticed that I hung my garland a bit off center.
 I did this for a few reasons.

 First of all it helps to balance the stockings that are hanging on the opposite side.